 - Human Centric Computing

-Recent graduates have gained employment in roles such as software development, systems analysts, business analysts, IT consultants and support engineers.
+Recent graduates have gained employment in roles such as software developers, systems analysts, business analysts, IT consultants, and support engineers.

 Alistair Nottle, MSc Computing, currently Research Engineer at Airbus Group Innovations